Cryptolens/docs/faq/index.md

 #### Setting to zero
 Setting maximum number of machines turns this feature off, i.e. machine codes will not be added to the license.
 It means users will be able to run the software on any number of machines.

+> Note, `Helpers.IsOnRightMachine()` will return false if no machine code is registered with the license, which will be the case if maximum number of machines is set to 0.
+As a solution, please check the `MaxNumberOfMachines` field, ensuring it is not 0, before calling `Helpers.IsOnRightMachine()`.

 #### Decreasing the value
 Let's say you had maximum number of machines set to 10 and one customer has used up the machine code quota, i.e. they have activated on 10 computers.
 If you decrease this value to something less than 10, eg. 5, all of the activated machines will still work.
 That's because the platform does not know which machine codes should work and which should not.
 If you would like to remove some of the machines codes, you can click on the yellow button next to each license and remove the machine codes in from the list.